navazjm/personal-site/README.md

 -   Post page
     -   Displays an article that the user selects from the Blog page

 I used 100% custom css to have complete creative control.
-The color theme is heavy inspired for my love for OneDark.
+The color theme is heavy inspired for my love for [Nordfox](https://github.com/EdenEast/nightfox.nvim).

 ![demo](https://media.giphy.com/media/XUQUaXqMM0nROT54RR/giphy.gif)
 ![demo](https://media.giphy.com/media/OfUWl51KecSZTDyhXN/giphy.gif)